dairui01/Toyota_Smarthome/README.md

 This repository contains the relevant codes for Toyota Smarthome Untrimmed (TSU) datasets.
 The dataset description and original video can be request in this [project page](https://project.inria.fr/toyotasmarthome/).

+- Pipline: The action detection baseline code for the TSU dataset.

+- Tools
+  - 2D Pose Visualization: the visualization of the provided 2D pose data

 If you find our repo or paper useful, please cite us as
 ```bibtex
 @article{dai2022toyota,